 There is no Insert key on Mac keyboards, but StreamBase Studio on Windows and Linux uses Insert to add a new row in schema editor grids in Properties views and configuration editors.
 On macOS, use the backslash key ( \ ) for this purpose.
 The backslash key retains its standard meaning in other contexts, including when composing an expression in a field of the schema editor grid.

 Add-on products such as the High-Performance FIX Engine install as overlays into the same location as the base StreamBase kit.
 These packages are distributed as

 .archive-binpackages.
 On macOS, after downloading use chmod +x to be sure you can run the installer.
 See below for more.

-StreamBase Studio keyboard shortcuts are not always documented for Mac keyboards.
+StreamBase Studio keyboard shortcuts for Mac keyboards are not always explicitly called out in StreamBase documentation.
 In general, commands documented as Ctrl+

 keyfor Windows are accomplished with command+